Bonsai Mary

 If you are a plant lover, then you have to add Anthurium Coriaceum – Leatherleaf Anthurium to your collection.
 This is one of the most attractive and sturdy plants that I have ever grown.

 The glossy, dark green leaves of this plant look like they were made out of leather, giving it a unique appearance that is hard to find in other species.
-The Anthurium Coriaceum – Leatherleaf Anthurium is relatively easy to take care of, making it ideal for beginners who are not used to caring for plants.

 It doesn’t require too much attention and can survive even if you neglect it for a few days.
 However, there are some basic care tips that you need to follow if you want your plant to thrive.